jcs-instructor/mobtimer/backlog.md

       - [ ] Refactor: move any UI code out of Controller and call either from Timer.tsx or from onMessage.
 Includes updateSummary and getActionButtonLabel.
       - [ ] Clean up UI:
             - [ ] More compact (to fit more on screen at 100% zoom)
             - [ ] Change browser tab title text for landing page
-            - [ ] Maybe: Change Cancel to X and put it next to Start button
             - [ ] Landing page:
                   - Make look more different from morozbarry's
                   - Make more customer-centric; e.g., maybe a screenshot highlighting key features, such as the info in the browser tab